Learn How To Lay Tile

 Preparing your base

-First you will need to have the right base.
-The base is the same as if you would install any ceramic, which is a total of at least one inch of plywood.
+The first step in how to lay tile is to have the right base.
+The base is the same as if you would install any ceramic.
+For floors a total of at least one inch of plywood is needed.
 Most floors are built using 5/8 inch plywood.
 To this base you will need to add an extra 3/8 or 1/2 inch plywood.
 It is very important to glue and screw this extra layer every 6 inches.

 Gluing your mosaic